 TMWT: What has been the most challenging art project you have worked on?

 Katie Haseeb: The most challenging art project I’ve worked on was probably a recent commission.
-It was a large watercolor painting of the client’s toddler and infant sons.
+It was a large watercolour painting of the client’s toddler and infant sons.
 Drawing babies and children is so different from drawing adults, so the perspective, proportions, and scale of the painting was pretty challenging.

 TMWT: What are your plans for the future with your work?

 Katie Haseeb: I definitely want to make more work.
 My day job is pretty demanding, so I don’t have as much time as I’d like to devote to art.
 I want to keep exploring and keep growing as an artist.
-One of my goals is to draw and paint more freely– to think less about process and stylistic choices, and to just get the work out into the world.
+One of my goals is to draw and paint more freely– to think less about the process and stylistic choices, and to just get the work out into the world.
 As soon as it’s safe to do so I’d like to show my work in gallery shows again.
 I’d also like to grow my online presence, and hopefully be able to sell paintings and prints through that.

 TMWT: What is your advice for any young woman who wants to follow your path?